adamkrogh/goodreads-dotnet/README.md

 - events.list — Events in your area.
 - followers.create — Follow a user.
 - followers.destroy — Unfollow a user.
-- friend.confirm_recommendation — Confirm or decline a friend recommendation.
 - friend.confirm_request — Confirm or decline a friend request.
 - friends.create — Add a friend.
 - friend.requests — Get friend requests.
+- group.join — Join a group.
 - notifications — See the current user's notifications.
 - series.show — See a series.
 - series.list — See all series by an author.